July 2010

 November 2003

-In order to take a tax deduction greater than $5,000 on a donated horse, the IRS requires a certified equine appraisal.
+In order to take a tax deduction greater than $5,000 on a donated horse, the IRS requires a Qualified equine appraisal.

 October 2003